AI-for-Health-Data/FairMultimodal/FinalCode/README.md

 3. **Multimodal Prediction:**
    - Execute `Multimodal.py` to run the multimodal prediction.
-   - Check the output in `Runresult.log`.
+   - Check the output in `multi.log`.